-area and encompasses Hobart's of the Queen's Domain to the Bridgewater Bridge and Causeway, and large parts Wellington Park.
-It is known for its beautiful parks, reserves, tourist attractions, walking and mountain bike trails and Wellington, as well as being the commercial and industrial hub surrounds are varied and diverse, taking in the bustling business districts of Moonah and the Glenorchy CBD to the industrial precincts of Prince of Wales Bay to the tranquil bays and shores of the Derwent Faulkner and Wellington Park.
-Over one third of Glenorchy is located in bushland, with the majority of the population located close to the river.
+Glenorchy City is 121 km2 in area and encompasses Hobart's northern suburbs from north of the Queen's Domain to the Bridgewater Bridge and Causeway, and large parts of the Wellington Range and Wellington Park.
+It is known for its beautiful parks, reserves, tourist attractions, walking and mountain bike trails and its spectacular views of Mt Wellington, as well as being the commercial and industrial hub of Hobart.

-Glenorchy was proclaimed a area's original inhabitants were thousands of years.
+Glenorchy was proclaimed a municipality in 1864 and was granted city status in 1964.
+The area's original inhabitants were the Mouheeneener Aboriginal people, who lived here for thousands of years.